能のあらすじ・見どころ Summary and Highlights of Noh Hajitomi/Hashitomi(The Lattice Shutter) English

 Interesting is the stage prop, depicting a lattice shutter, covered with moonflowers - the flower which gave Yūgao her name and became the symbol of her love with Genji.
 The mechanism for opening the shutter is also a fascinating detail.
 In some cases, on the lattice there may be gourds, which are in fact the moonflower's fruit.

 The most fascinating point of interest is the dance of Yūgao's ghost.
 While dancing and singing about her love, she recites the first syllables of the poem that Genji devoted to her and begins her ‘jo-no-mai’ dance.
-She acts out the offering of the white moonflower to the prince, and as a whole the dance expresses Yūgao's longing for Genji's affection.
+The offering of the white moonflower to the prince may be acted out, and as a whole the dance expresses Yūgao's longing for Genji's affection.
 As for the true identity of Yūgao's character, since in the first act she appears from and disappears into the white flower's shadow, there are interpretations that she is, in fact, the spirit of the moonflower.
 In the special direction "Rikka-kuyō", a real ikebana arrangement is brought up during the memorial service.

 In some variations, the woman in the first act may add white flowers to the ikebana arrangement during the performance.
 Even when the scene changes to Gojō, the flower arrangement may be left on the stage as a beautiful decoration.
 The fusion of the moonflower and the character of Lady Yūgao can be felt even in the novel, but it can be said that Noh takes it one step further by expressing this unification through visual means.